Myekman/tic_tac_toe/README.md

 *  Solution: Changed the order of if/else in that function.
 3. The game Did'nt start again after restart buttun was clicked.
 *  Solution: Set running to true;
+4. I made different background colors for player X and player O when playing, but when i clicked the same box twice, the color changed again.
+* Solution:

 ### Unfixed bugs

-All the bugs were fixed and moved to the section Testing.
+All the bugs were fixed and moved to the section Bugs.

 ## Deployment